 The majority of our master’s students use federal financial aid in the form of student loans and work-study funds to bridge the gap between their SSA scholarship and the cost of attendance.
 SSA students work closely with the University’s Graduate Financial Aid to facilitate the awarding of federal aid, including Federal Direct Loans, GradPLUS Loans, and work-study.

 Federal Student Aid Application Procedures

 To be eligible for federal financial aid, you must file a Free Application for Federal Student Aid (FAFSA) and a University of Chicago Application for Loans and Federal Assistance (UCAPP)*.
 The Free Application for Federal Student Aid (FAFSA) should be completed as soon as possible after October 1.
-Applicants whose financial needs analysis is received by the School after June 1 may be at a disadvantage in competing for scholarship.
+Applicants whose financial needs analysis is received by the School after June 1 may be at a disadvantage in competing for scholarship funds.

 Applicants meeting the early admission deadline (December 1) and who have filled out the FAFSA form, will receive a preliminary letter of federal financial aid eligibility (federal student loans and work-study) within a couple of weeks of their admission decision so that they can make an informed financial decision.

 Applicants using regular admission deadlines (January 15 or April 1) who have filled out the FAFSA will receive the standard letters of federal funding eligibility.

 Federal Direct Loan

 The subsidy on the Federal Direct Loans has been eliminated for graduate and professional students, effective with enrollment periods beginning on or after July 1, 2012.
 For students whose enrollment at the University began after Summer quarter 2012, you may apply for up to $20,500 in Unsubsidized Loans.

 The Federal Direct Unsubsidized Loan is not based on financial need.
 The borrower is responsible for the interest that accrues on the loan, even while enrolled in school.
 As of July 2, 2012, graduate and professional degree students may borrow up to $20,500 per academic year in unsubsidized loans.
 For interest rate and fee information, visit the Graduate Financial Aid website.

 Federal Direct Graduate PLUS (GradPLUS) Loan